techiew/UniversalProxyDLL/README.md

 ![DllMain example pic](https://github.com/techiew/UniversalProxyDLL/blob/master/pictures/dllmain_example.png)

-Is all that is needed, the DLL is then proxied properly (dxgi.dll was used in this example):
+Is all that is needed, the DLL is then proxied properly (dxgi.dll was proxied in this example):

 ![Proxy example pic](https://github.com/techiew/UniversalProxyDLL/blob/master/pictures/proxy_example.png)